 To help avoid outer ear infections:

-- do not stick cotton wool buds or your fingers in your ears
+- do not put cotton buds or your fingers in your ears

 - use ear plugs or a swimming hat over your ears when you swim

-- try to avoid water or shampoo getting into your ears when you have a shower or bath
+- try not to get water or shampoo in your ears when you have a shower or bath

-- treat conditions that affect your ears, such as eczema or an allergy to hearing aids
+- treat conditions that affect your ears, such as an allergy to hearing aids or eczema

 Content supplied by the NHS and adapted for Ireland by the HSE